-“Here at Take Art we have years of experience in using dance and spoken word to support individuals in managing physical and mental health issues.
+“Here at Take Art we have years of experience in using dance to support individuals in managing physical and mental health issues.
 These projects have proved time and time again that arts intervention of this type can have miraculous effects on individuals and lead to less pressure on the health and care services.”
 Mark Helyar, Co-Director of Theatre at Take Art

 Who Can Apply?

 Our Turn is classed as an alternative day time service and will feature on Somerset Community Connect for participants to use their direct payments towards, should they wish.
 Anyone can attend the dance sessions providing they have received or are in the process of receiving a diagnosis of memory loss or dementia.